LuizPereira01921150/Project1M1/README.md

-Current in: Milestone 2:Status Update.
+Currently in --> Milestone 2:Status Update.

 to see pages go to "pages" folder.